Paul Lambert: Borussia Dortmund

 After leaving Motherwell, an agent arranged trial spells for Lambert with PSV Eindhoven and Borussia Dortmund.
 PSV did not sign Lambert as they were looking for a winger, but he signed for Dortmund after a pre-season tournament.
+Dortmund manager Ottmar Hitzfeld had previously been impressed by Lambert when the club had played Motherwell in the 1994–95 UEFA Cup.
 Portuguese international Paulo Sousa had also signed for Dortmund that summer.
 Sousa had been expected to play in Lambert's position, but Lambert performed well in early Bundesliga matches and kept a place in the team.

-Dortmund had been the German champions in the previous two seasons, but struggled to keep pace with Bayern Munich in 1996–97.
+Dortmund had been the German champions in the previous two seasons, but struggled to keep pace with Bayern Munich in 1996–97, eventually finishing third in the Bundesliga.
 In the 1996–97 UEFA Champions League, though, Dortmund progressed through the group stage as runners-up.
 They then beat Auxerre and Manchester United to reach the Champions League final, against Juventus.
 He had scored one goal during the group stage, the first in a 2–2 draw at Widzew Łódź.
-His performance in the semi-final elimination of Manchester United was later praised in the autobiography of United midfielder Roy Keane.
+His performance in the semi-final elimination of Manchester United, when Dortmund were missing several key players due to injuries, was later praised in the autobiography of United midfielder Roy Keane.

 Lambert played in the Champions League final as a defensive midfielder, quelling the influence of Juve's French playmaker Zinedine Zidane.
 Lambert's cross also set up Karl-Heinz Riedle's opening goal as Dortmund won 3–1.
 His contribution has since been lauded as a Man of the Match performance.
 He became the first British person to win the European Cup with a non-UK team, and the first British person to win the tournament since its reformation as the Champions League in 1992.

 It was announced the Champions League group stage game on 5 November 1997 against Parma, his 23rd in European club competitions, would be Lambert's last before he returned to Scotland.
+His departure was prompted by his son suffering a febrile seizure after the Champions League final: having previously experienced this when living in Scotland, the family decided to return home to be closer to relatives.
 He was given a rousing send off by the Dortmund fans, and reciprocated with a banner he had prepared thanking the Dortmund fans for their support.
 Lambert scored one domestic league goal during his time with Dortmund, against Bayer Leverkusen.